Multicultural Outreach

 African American Outreach

-We know that more than 20 million Black babies have been aborted since 1973.
-In fact, 38.4% of all abortions in the U.S. are performed on Black women, but they represent only 13.4% of the total female population.
-In Michigan, reports show that Black women had 15,784 abortions in 2021, out of a total 28,409 with data by race available—a majority of abortions in the state.
+We know that more than 21 million Black babies have been aborted since 1973.
+In fact, 39.2% of all abortions in the U.S. are performed on Black women, but only 13.6% of the total U.S. population is Black.
+Black women had 15,784 abortions in Michigan in 2021, which accounts for 55.6% of abortions on Michigan residents.
 Once the largest minority in the country, the Black community is now #2.
 Abortion has significantly impacted this declining population.

 Hispanic Outreach